johnfeng2023/GR5243_Project_2/README.md

 **Exploratory Data Analysis (Interactive Visualizations & Tables)**

 ## **Installation Instructions**
-To run the application locally, follow these steps:
+To run the application locally, follow these steps in terminal:

 ### **1. Clone the Repository**
 ```